 - Implement fleet telematics to detect how a vehicle is being driven and provide up-to-the-minute insights on things like traffic and fuel consumption.
 This can help optimize and change routes as needed, as well as see where you’re wasting fuel.

 Fleet operating budgets are tight.
 Time in the shop, instead of on the road, can mean lost sales and less face time with customers, resulting in a hit to the bottom line.
-To help keep your fleet and drivers productive, learn more about preventive maintenance though Element and join the conversation on Twitter @ElementFleet.
+To help keep your fleet and drivers productive, learn more about Fleet Management Solutions from Element Fleet and join the conversation on Twitter @ElementFleet.